 The Group may also use or disclose personal information about an individual for a secondary purpose if it has obtained the individual’s consent (either express or implied).

 The Group will not otherwise disclose personal information unless the individual has given consent or that disclosure is required by law.

-No personal information is disclosed to third parties for the purposes of direct marketing.
+No personal information is disclosed to third parties for the purposes of direct marketing, with the exception of email addresses disclosed to The New Daily who provide news services about matters that may be of interest to you.
 Personal information (such as name and address), is used, from time to time, for the purpose of forwarding information in the form of journals, newsletters and circulars, unless an individual requests that their personal information is not used for that purpose.

 The Group will take all reasonable steps to ensure that all personal information held is secure from unauthorised access or disclosure.
 However, the Group does not guarantee that personal information cannot be accessed by an unauthorised person (eg. a hacker) or that unauthorised disclosures will not occur.